Automattic/custom-metadata/README.md

 * limit or exclude groups and fields using a custom callback
 * adjusted the copyright to include 2013 and to list "The Contributors" instead of specific individuals
 * adjusted the list of contributors in the plugin
+* adjusted the plugin URL and removed the donate URL

 ## 0.7